Kim Lewis (academic): Research and work

-Lewis' research is focused on antimicrobial tolerance which limits the ability of antibiotics to eradicate an infection; and on antimicrobial drug discovery.
-He discovered that biofilm recalcitrance to treatment is due to the presence of dormant persister cells tolerant to killing by antibiotics.
-His research further showed that persisters are cells with low level of ATP, which drops as a result of stochastic variation in expression of energy producing components.
-He discovered that acyldepsipeptide (ADEP) kills persisters in S. aureus and other bacteria by activating the Clp protease, forcing the cell to self-digest.
-A new antimicrobial, lassomycin, that his team discovered from an uncultured bacterium, kills M. tuberculosis, including persister cells, by activating the C1 ATPase subunit of the ClpC1P1P2 protease, causing ATP depletion and death.
+Lewis' group discovered that biofilm recalcitrance to treatment is due to the presence of dormant persister cells tolerant of killing by antibiotics.
+Persisters are cells with low level of ATP, which drops as a result of stochastic variation in expression of energy producing components.
+His team also discovered an approach to eradicate persisters.
+Acyldepsipeptide (ADEP) kills persisters in S. aureus and other bacteria by activating the Clp protease, forcing the cell to self-digest.